Air2air/northworks/public/content/c-reviews-sfsymphcarnegie.md

 Conductor and orchestra beautifully etched the work's many fascinating inner voices and set them in a satisfying context with the more obvious melodic elements.
 And the suppleness of the chorus' vocal lines, its dynamic flexibility, and the precision of its diction, were, as usual, outstanding.

-I wish everyone could hear what our locals did to musically illuminate such passages from the Lied as "The castle gleams from the high cliff;/Trumpets and drums resound;/There sits the band of brave knights,/And their ladies with gold necklaces ... "
+I wish everyone could hear what our locals did to musically illuminate such passages from the Lied as "The castle gleams from the high cliff;/Trumpets and drums resound;/There sits the band of brave knights,/And their ladies with gold necklaces... "

 Perhaps it's apt to paraphrase a different quote to sum up the performance - "They came, they played, and they conquered."